 The Bottom Line

-That being said, for the majority of golfers who want to correct a slice, or start hitting the ball straighter, working on impacting the ball from the inside will be extremely helpful.
+That being said, for the majority of amateur golfers who want to correct a slice, or start hitting the ball straighter, working on impacting the ball from the inside will be extremely helpful.
 Remember, how you start your backswing plays a big role in your downswing and getting the club where you want as you bottom out.